Potential partners - and what connects us to them

 Asia and the Pacific

-Key future trends can already be identified in the Asia-Pacific region: a bifurcating demographic development, with high population growth rates in South and Southeast Asia (in contrast to a rapidly ageing population in Northeast Asia); expanding domestic markets and increasing global interdependence of economies (which, at the same time, are hoping that digitisation will bring new impulses for economic value creation); massive security risks from internal and cross-border conflicts; increasing "exploitation" of natural resources; irreversible environmental pollution in the medium term and climate change that, thus far, has been inexorable.
-And Asia Pacific is (and always has been) a starting point for global epidemics.
+Key future trends can already be identified in the Asia-Pacific region: a bifurcating demographic development, with high population growth rates in South and Southeast Asia (in contrast to a rapidly ageing population in Northeast Asia); expanding domestic markets and increasing global interdependence of economies (which, at the same time, are hoping that digitisation will bring new impulses for economic value creation); massive security risks from internal and cross-border conflicts; increasing "exploitation" of natural resources; irreversible environmental damages in the medium term and climate change that, thus far, has been inexorable.
+And Asia-Pacific is (and always has been) a starting point for global pandemics.

 An important impetus for new partnerships has also come from Asia itself, where the upheavals described above were diagnosed much earlier and the search for partners inside and outside the region was given a new priority.
 And last but not least, Germany sees its global economic power as a force of integration for the European Community and as a promoter of values-based multilateral cooperation.
 Germany’s claim to be a global policy-shaper will have to be measured against its ability to exercise the appropriate strategy and act directly or indirectly with partners in the Asia-Pacific region.